Fornication/Arkays-Commandment/README.md

 ### ENB

-Tinvaak comes configured with [The Truth ENB](https://www.nexusmods.com/skyrimspecialedition/mods/9162).
+Tinvaak comes configured with [Ruvaak Dahmaan ENB SE](https://www.nexusmods.com/skyrimspecialedition/mods/6009).
+You can use a different one or turn it off if you wish, but please note that no support will be provided if you decide to change it and run into issues.

 ## How to start up Tinvaak